 Within 15 minutes drive of The Barn and La Petite Maison is the beautiful Flavigny-sur-Ozerain.
 Another hill top beauty, this medieval walled village was the backdrop for the film 'Chocolat' starring Johnny Depp and Juliette Binoche.
 In addition to it's Hollywood fame, call in at the Anis de Flavigny sweet shop.
 Here you can buy Les bonbons d'anis, hand made in the local factory.
 The Roman ruins at Alesia and its new visitor centre are worth a detour if archeology and Roman history interest you.
 The Château of Bussy-Rabutin, developed from a 12th century chateau and rebuilt in the 14th century in the rennaisance style is close by, along with the picturesque medieval cobbled streets of Semur-en-Auxois.
 Not to be missed is the Abbaye at Fontenay founded by Saint Bernard of Clairvaux in 1118, and built in the Romanesque style.
 It is one of the oldest and most complete Cistercian abbeys in Europe, and became a UNESCO World Heritage Site in 1981.
 The area is rich with heritige and no matter where your interests lie there will be something for you.
 In addition, you could stumble upon any number of local festivities, such as summer fêtes, village flea markets, musical soirees, etc depending on when you visit.
 Checking in with the local tourist office ensures you are up to date with the local events during your stay.

 For the young at heart, there is a fabulous swimming pool complex in Montbard.
 Teens and adrenalin junkies will love Nigloland theme park.
 The Parc d'Auxois wildlife zoo and adventure park, is perfect for young children and toddlers.
-Hire bicycles and explore the country lanes and the Canal de Bourgogne.
-Hop on the tourist boat that leaves from Pouilly-en-Auxois and experience the locks and tunnel of the Canal.
+There is also a new 'acrobranche' tree climbing experience near to Semur en Auxois.
+It is easy and convienient to hire bicycles and explore the country lanes and the Canal de Bourgogne.
+Hop on the tourist boat that leaves from Pouilly-en-Auxois and experience the locks and tunnel of the beautiful Canal.
 Or enjoy horseriding at the stables just 5 minutes away from the two properties.